MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-work-with-data.md

 ## Relationships

-Data in one table often relates to data in another table. table relationships define how records can be related to each other in the Common Data Service model.
+Data in one table often relates to data in another table. table relationships define how rows can be related to each other in the Common Data Service model.

 Common Data Service provides easy-to-use visual designers to define the different types of relationships from one table to another (or between an table and itself).
 Each table can have a relationship with more than one table, and each table can have more than one relationship to another table.